 |

-UPC-A check sum digit
+UPC-A check digit in Excel

 The UPC-A checksum digit is based on a modulo 10 calculation based on the weighted sum of the values of each of the digits in the number system, manufacturer code, and product code.